katoragashua/Donate-Funds-Dapps/README.md

 - Deploy the contract in remix using the injected provider, this will give you access to the contract address.

-- Spin up your fronyend server using npm run dev or yarn dev
+- Spin up your frontend server using npm run dev or yarn dev

-Author
+## Author

-0xKatoragashua
+- 0xKatoragashua